hongweilibran/DALM/README.md

-# DALM
+# DALM: Deep learning-enabled Accuratee Layer Mapping of 2D materials
-deep learning-enabled accuratee layer mapping of 2D materials
+This is a public repository for deep learning-based accurate segmentation of 2D materials